Travel Expenses and Reimbursements

 Employees must provide their supervisor with emergency contact information to be used in case of emergencies while the employee is traveling on University business.

 Individual travelers are responsible for submitting completed, accurate reimbursement forms within 30 days of trip completion.
 Failure to do so may prevent travelers from being reimbursed.
-Travel expense reports submitted more than 60 days after trip completion will result in part or all of the reimbursement being treated as taxable wages and reported as additional wages on the traveler’s W2 form.
+Travel expense reports submitted more than 60 days after trip completion will result in all or part of the reimbursement being treated as taxable wages and reported as additional wages on the traveler’s W2 form.

 Before traveling internationally, travelers with U.S. Citizenship are strongly encouraged to register with STEP (Smart Traveler Enrollment Program) so that the local U.S. Embassy can contact the traveler in an emergency.

 Expense approvers should confirm that expense reimbursement requests are accompanied by required receipts, that receipt totals match requested amounts, that all amounts are listed with the proper general ledger (GL) chart string, adequate budget balance in the listed chart string, and that dates, locations, traveler signatures, and required approvals and documentation are provided.

 For SPONSORED travel, travelers must follow the requirements from the sponsoring agency for the appropriate approvals, which typically require approval of the project director / principal investigator.
 The Finance Office is responsible for ensuring the expenses for reimbursement meet SPONSORED project requirements

 The Finance Office will perform an independent review of expense reimbursement requests and University Credit Card reconciliations to ensure that receipt totals match requested amounts, that all amounts are listed with a general ledger (GL) chart string matched to the appropriate unit, that approvals are present in the form of signatures from the appropriate authorities, that the business purpose is clearly stated, that dates and locations are provided, and that the documentation provided is compliant with relevant University policies.